aws/karpenter-provider-aws/website/content/en/v1.1/concepts/disruption.md

 ### NodePool Disruption Budgets

 You can rate limit Karpenter's disruption through the NodePool's `spec.disruption.budgets`.
 If undefined, Karpenter will default to one budget with `nodes: 10%`.
 Budgets will consider nodes that are actively being deleted for any reason, and will only block Karpenter from disrupting nodes voluntarily through drift, emptiness, and consolidation.
-Note that NodePool Disruption Budgets do not prevent Karpenter from cleaning up expired or drifted nodes.
+Note that NodePool Disruption Budgets do not prevent Karpenter from terminating expired nodes.

 #### Reasons
 Karpenter allows specifying if a budget applies to any of `Drifted`, `Underutilized`, or `Empty`.
 When a budget has no reasons, it's assumed that it applies to all reasons.
 When calculating allowed disruptions for a given reason, Karpenter will take the minimum of the budgets that have listed the reason or have left reasons undefined.